 During puberty you can expect a lot of changes to your body.
 Your genitals will get bigger.

-In girls the breasts will grow and your vagina, uterus and fallopian tubes will develop.
+In people with a vagina the breasts will grow and your vagina, uterus and fallopian tubes will develop.

-In boys the penis and testes will get bigger.
-Boys will get erections more frequently.
+In people with a penis the penis and testes will get bigger.
+Erections will be more frequent.

 - taller, heavier and stronger